dotnet/docs/docs/core/extensions/options.md

 <xref:Microsoft.Extensions.Options.IOptionsMonitorCache%601> is used by <xref:Microsoft.Extensions.Options.IOptionsMonitor%601> to cache `TOptions` instances.
 The <xref:Microsoft.Extensions.Options.IOptionsMonitorCache%601> invalidates options instances in the monitor so that the value is recomputed (<xref:Microsoft.Extensions.Options.IOptionsMonitorCache%601.TryRemove%2A>).
 Values can be manually introduced with <xref:Microsoft.Extensions.Options.IOptionsMonitorCache%601.TryAdd%2A>.
 The <xref:Microsoft.Extensions.Options.IOptionsMonitorCache%601.Clear%2A> method is used when all named instances should be recreated on demand.

-<xref:Microsoft.Extensions.Options.IOptionsChangeTokenSource%601> is used to fetch the <xref:Microsoft.Extensions.Primitives.IChangeToken> used for tracking changes to the underlying `TOptions` instance.
-For more information on change token primitives, see [Change notifications](primitives.md).
+<xref:Microsoft.Extensions.Options.IOptionsChangeTokenSource%601> is used to fetch the <xref:Microsoft.Extensions.Primitives.IChangeToken> that tracks changes to the underlying `TOptions` instance.
+For more information on change-token primitives, see [Change notifications](primitives.md).

 ### Options interfaces benefits